bbauska/JS-Programs/README.md

 •  0(1) (Constant Time): The operation does not depend on the size of the input Example: accessing elements in an array by index.
 •  O(log n) (Logarithmic Time): The operation becomes slower as the size of the input increases, but not proportionally.
 Example: binary search in a sorted array.
 •  0(n) (Linear Time): The execution time or memory usage increases linearly witn tne size or tne input txampie: traversing an elements in an array.

-•  O(n log n) (Linearithmic Time): Common in efficient sorting algorithms Like Merge Sort and Quicksort
+•  0(n log n) (Linearithmic Time): Common in efficient sorting algorithms Like Merge Sort and Quicksort
 •  0(nA2), 0(nA3), ...
-(Quadratic, Cubic Time): The execution time increases quadratically, cubically, etc., in relation to the size of the input Example: nested Loops.
+(Quadratic, Cubic Time): The execution time increases
+   quadratically, cubically, etc., in relation to the size of the input
+   Example: nested Loops.
-•  0(2An), O(n!)
+•  0(2An), 0(n!)
 (Exponential, Factorial Time): These notations indicate exponential or factorial growth in execution time and are generally considered inefficient for large input sizes.

 Choosing efficient algorithms and data structures is crucial to minimize costly operations.
 In many cases, algorithms with lower Big 0 notations